wansing/ulist/README.md

 ## Integration

 * mail submission: ulist listens to an LMTP socket
-* mail delivery to system's MTA: ulist executes /usr/sbin/sendmail
+* mail delivery to system's MTA: ulist executes `/usr/sbin/sendmail`
-  * pro: no recipient limit
+  * advantage: no recipient limit
-  * con: when running in a jail, you need access to `/etc/postfix`, `/var/log/postfix` and `/var/spool/postfix/maildrop`
+  * disadvantage: when running in a jail, you need access to `/etc/postfix`, `/var/log/postfix` and `/var/spool/postfix/maildrop`
-  * cons of SMTP delivery: `localhost:25` usually accepts mail for localhost only and might drop emails for other recipients. `localhost:587` usually requires authentication and SSL/TLS.
+  * disadvantages of SMTP delivery: `localhost:25` usually accepts mail for localhost only and might drop emails for other recipients. `localhost:587` usually requires authentication and SSL/TLS.
 * Web UI: ulist listens to `tcp://127.0.0.1:port` or a unix socket.
-* Web UI authentication: ulist authenticates against a local SMTP server
+* Web UI authentication: against a local database or SMTP server, see [auth](https://github.com/wansing/auth)
 * Supported databases: SQLite, PostgreSQL (untested), MySQL/MariaDB (untested)

-## Example with nginx and postfix
+## Example using nginx and postfix

 ### `/etc/systemd/system/ulist.service`